mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 After the download finishes, go back to the Mender server UI, click the **Artifacts** tab and upload this Mender Artifact.

-Please fill in the following:

-* Name: `release-2`
-* Description: `My test build`

-!!!
-Both these fields are just informational, to make it is easier to recognize Artifacts after they have been uploaded.
-Their contents do not affect deployments.
+You can set the *Description* input field to `My test build`, it is just informational to make to make it is easier to recognize Artifacts after they have been uploaded.

 In the UI it should look something like this: